Chicago's Top Microcephaly Lawyers

 Causes of Microcephaly

-Although the causes of this condition are often difficult to determine, it is a relatively rare occurrence; occurring in just a few births out of every 10,000.
-In some cases, the abnormality is unavoidable, but in other cases, microcephaly may result from doctor error or medical negligence.
+Although the causes of this condition are often difficult to determine, it is a relatively rare occurrence, taking place in just a few births out of every 10,000.
+In some cases the abnormality is unavoidable, but in others microcephaly may result from doctor error or medical negligence.
 Some of the possible causes include:

 - Inherited genetic defect